 General appeal (“recurso de alzada”)

 Within the administrative path, the first type is the appeal called “recurso de alzada” in Spanish.
+It can be filed when the administrative procedure has not yet been exhausted.

 That is, it will take place when the person (public worker) who has analyzed your file and has sent the negative response to your application is not the highest authority or highest responsible within the competent institution (i.e., the Immigration Office or Government Subdelegation).

-In these cases, you will be requesting the direct superior of that official who has resolved your application to review it in order to determine whether his co-worker has made a mistake or not.
+In these cases, you will be requesting the direct superior of that official who has resolved your application to review it to determine whether his co-worker has made a mistake or not.
+As is logical, you will have to argue your motives and specify for what reasons exactly the resolution has been issued erroneously.

 The filing of this type of appeal is obligatory if you wish to subsequently access the judicial process.